Quantum-Accelerators/quacc/docs/src/about/faq.md

 # FAQ

+**Q: Why is Quacc better than `InsertMyFavoriteCode`?**

+A: Better is all in the eye of the beholder.
+If you are happy with the tools you are using, my goal is not to convince you to switch.
+That said, if you find that writing high-throughput computational workflows has a huge learning curve or simply takes too much time away from your science, then Quacc may be for you.

 **Q: Which workflow manager should I use?**

 A: Since there is no single best answer for everyone's needs, we designed Quacc such that it can support a variety of options.